mastermindVSCode/mastermind-vscode-extension/vscode-extension/README.md

 # Mastermind VS Code Extension

 This is a VS Code extension tied to the Mastermind project, which compiles .mmi files to Brainfuck.

-## Quick start

-1. From `vscode-extension/`, install dependencies:
-   - `yarn install`
-2. Compile TypeScript and package the extension into a `.vsix`:
-   - `yarn package`

-## What’s included

-- Registers command `mastermind.readMmi`
-- TypeScript build to `dist/`

-## Read .mmi

-`mastermind.readMmi` is the first integration step:

-- It only runs when the active editor file ends with `.mmi`.
+## What the extension does (current version)

-- For now, it just confirms it can read the current `.mmi` contents (prints a preview to the Output panel).
+- For now, it just confirms it can read `.mmi` files.
-- You’ll find a button in the VS Code status bar labeled `Mastermind: Read .mmi` that triggers this command.
+- Only runs when the active file ends with `.mmi`, else it's gonna show an error message.
+- Writes a short line to the Output panel that it successfully read the file name.